 A total eclipse is much more spectacular than a partial — not only because the sky and land get much darker, but especially because during totality we get a rare look at the Sun’s intricate, feathery corona: its outermost atmosphere, made mostly of free electrons and protons that are trapped in the Sun’s loopy, streaky magnetic field.

 The partial phase of a solar eclipse can be seen from a large swath of the world.
-On August 21st that includes all of North America, Central America, and the northern part of South America.
+On April 8, 2024, that includes all of Central and North America.

 But totality is reserved for a much smaller area.
 The dark center of the Moon’s shadow, the part where the Sun is completely blocked (the shadow’s umbra) is never more than about 160 miles wide by the time it reaches Earth, usually less.
-On August 21st, the narrow shadow-patch of totality will sweep across the United States from the Pacific to the Atlantic.
+On April 8, 2024, the narrow shadow-patch of totality will sweep from central Mexico, across Texas, up through New England, and into the Canadian Maritimes.
 That’s the part for which so many people are preparing to travel.